Mikkel-ao/Torsdagsopgaver-5---Files-and-Composition/README.md

 3.e Create a constructor that populates all the fields above.

-3.f As the fields of the Building class are private, create getters() for each of them.
+3.f As the fields of the Building class are private, create getters() for them.

 3.g In your main method, instantiate at least three different rooms.

-3.h Add the three rooms to a collection (preferably of the same data type used for the "Rooms" field in your Building.java class).
+3.h Add the three rooms to a collection (preferably of the same data type used for the "rooms" field in your Building.java class).

 3.i In your main method, instantiate a new building.